 Ageism in the job interview and hiring process affects most candidates after the age of 50.
 Why do employers exhibit ageism?
 Do they just dislike people over the age of 50?
 No, it has little or nothing to do with a personal dislike of older people.
-It has everything to do with the 4 reasons for ageism through every employer’s head when interviewing an older worker.
+It has everything to do with the four reasons for ageism potentially going through an employer’s head when interviewing an older worker.

 ageism Reason #1.
 How long to retirement?

 The first reason for ageism is every employer likes to believe their new hire will work there for 20 years or more.
 Of course, they are deluding themselves and ignoring all of the HR surveys.
 The average tenure for any employee is less than 3 years.